jvera01/COVID19_VAERS_ANALYSIS/README.md

   -   Data file # 1 - 2021VAERSVAX - The CSV file contains 389323 rows and 8 columns of vaccines information.
   -   Data file # 2 - 2021VAERSSYMPTOMS - The CSV file contains 503422 rows and 11 columns of patient symptoms information.
   -   Data file # 3 - 2021VAERSDATA - The CSV File comtains 376300 rows and 35 columns of patient detail information.
-  -   Data file # 1 - 2021VAERSVAX - The CSV file contains 389323 rows and 8 columns of vacinnes infomation.
-  -   Data file # 2 - 2021VAERSSYMPTOMS - The CSV file contains 503422 rows and 11 columns of patient symptoms information.
-  -   Data file # 3 - 2021VAERSDATA - The CSV File comtains 376300 rows and 35 columms of patient detail information.

 ## Resources - The technologies used for this project includes: